gh-assan/physics-simulation-studio/tasks/018-refactor-simulation-studio-core.md

     - Step 8: Add comprehensive unit tests for all refactored files and new utilities.
     - Step 9: Update existing integration tests to reflect the refactored structure and ensure they continue to pass.
     - Step 10: Add comments and documentation to the refactored code for better maintainability.
+    - Step 11: Review and optimize ECS query patterns within systems.
+    - Step 12: Evaluate and improve the `EventEmitter` implementation for performance and type safety.

 3.  **Dependencies:**
     - None directly, but this task should be completed before adding new features to the Simulation Studio core.